 What is a CGI script?

-How to Create a CGI Script
+How to create a CGI script

-#!/bin/bash # echo "Content-Type: text/html" echo echo "<body>" echo "prvni pokusna stranka" echo "<pre>" date echo "</pre>" echo "</body>"
+#!/bin/bash echo "Content-Type: text/html" echo echo "<body>" echo "my first example page \o/" echo "<pre>" date echo "</pre>" echo "</body>"

-bash in the directory
+bash program in the

-/bin , but some sort of program
+/bin directory, but some kind of

-bash^M , which of course does not exist.
+bash^M program, which of course doesn't exist.

 Content-Type: is in this case